With Khemarato Bhikkhu

 The beauty of Jekyll is that it outputs plain HTML, which you can find in the repo’s “prod” branch.
 This raw html can be reworked in a variety of ways.
-Feel free to reuse it in any (ethical) way you like.
-If you would like to contribute anything back, please message me, open an issue or fork the repository and open a pull request!
+Feel free to reuse it in any (ethical) way you like or fork the repository.

 Over the next few years, I would like to expand the University’s offerings further and further: into various regional forms of Buddhism, subtler points of Buddhist philosophy, the grand arcs of history, and much, much more.
-I’d also like to continue to improve the site’s design and marketing, so it can be as accessible as possible to as many people as possible.
+I’d also like to continue to improve the site’s design and marketing, so it can be as accessible as possible.

-I have also tried to select content with “staying power” to avoid, as much as possible, anything that will become outdated in a few years.
-This site, while technically a “blog,” is not yet another newsfeed of digital ephemera.
-It is an experiment in a somewhat slower technology.
-It is my hope that this curriculum will provide a solid basis for Buddhist Studies for decades to come.
+I have tried to select content with “staying power” to avoid, as much as possible, anything that will become outdated in a few years.
+This site, while technically a “blog,” is not another newsfeed of digital ephemera.
+It is an experiment in slow technology.
+It is my hope that this curriculum will provide a basis for Buddhist Studies for decades to come.

-- This repository, like all other things in life, is imperfect and subject to change.
+- This repository, like all things, is imperfect and subject to change.

 - While I have taken some pains to ensure that everything here is accurate and legal, please know that you use the University at your own risk.